 You can take a look at the example in the section about access modifiers and inheritance.
-There it is clearly explained which members of the base class (methods, constructors and member variables) are accessible.
+There, it is clearly explained which members of the base class (methods, constructors and member variables) are accessible.

 Constructors with Inheritance

-When inheriting a class, our constructors must call the base class constructor, so that it can initialize its member variables.
-If we do not do this explicitly, the compiler will place a call to the parameterless base class constructor, ":base()", at the beginning of all our inheriting class' constructors.
+When inheriting from a class, our constructors must call the base class constructor, so that the child class can initialize its member variables.
+If we do not do this explicitly, the compiler will place a call to a parameterless base class constructor, ":base()", at the beginning of all our inheriting class' constructors.
 Here is an example: